waxnet/NetWare/README.md

 ### <p align="center"> End of Development & Support </p>
 <p align="center">
 As of October 2025, 1v1.LOL is shutting down.
-Because of this, **NetWare will no longer be developed or supported**.
+Because of this, <b>NetWare will no longer be developed or supported</b>.
 </p>

 ---